Analyzing and Forecasting Success in the Men's Ice Hockey World (Junior) Championships Using a Dynamic Ranking Model: Background

 Each year, a different country hosts the World Championships.
 The most frequent host countries are Czechia and Sweden, each having hosted 11 times, followed by Finland and Switzerland, each having hosted 10 times.
 Occasionally, the hosting is shared between two or even three countries.
 The World Championships have been hosted outside Europe only four times: once in Canada and three times in the United States.
 It is evident that the tournament is popular in Europe, while North America prioritizes the NHL.
 This is especially true for the United States, which often uses the World Championships as an opportunity to give experience to younger players.

 The IIHF also organizes tournaments for younger men.
 From 1974 to 1976, three unofficial junior tournaments were held for players under 20.
 Since 1977, the official Men's World Junior Championships, also known as the Men's World Under-20 Championships, has been held by the IIHF.
 The 2024 tournament marked the 48th edition.
 The WJC tournament usually takes place at the turn of December and January.
-The WJC tournament is especially popular in Canada, which has hosted it 17 times\footnote{Excluding the hosting of the unofficial tournament in 1975.}.
+The WJC tournament is especially popular in Canada, which has hosted it 17 times.
+In total, the tournament was held 22 times in North America and 26 times in Europe\footnote{Excluding the unofficial tournaments in 1974 in the Soviet Union, in 1975 in Canada and the United States, and in 1976 in Finland.}.
 For even younger players, there is the Men's World Under-18 Championships (U18).
 The tournament started in 1999, and the 2024 edition marked its 25th iteration.
 The U18 tournament usually takes place at April.
 The U18 tournament is dominated by the United States, which has won 11 out of 25 times.
 Both the WJC and U18 tournaments are organized according to a system similar to that of the World Championships.

-International competition in women's ice hockey is represented by the Women's World Championships, which were founded in 1990, and the Women's World Under-18 Championships, which were established in 2008.
-Both tournaments are organized by the IIHF.
-Since 1998, women's ice hockey has also been featured at the Winter Olympic Games.